Elevenlabs AudioNative Player

 – Discovery Ads: at least 1,000 users in segments, active in the last 30 days

-By default, users are placed on your remarketing list for a period of 30 days, but you can extend the membership period to a maximum of 540 days during the creation process.
+By default, users are placed on your remarketing list for 30 days, but you can extend the membership period to a maximum of 540 days during the creation process.

 Make sure the remarketing tag is working everywhere on your site.
-Without it, your lists and thus – remarketing activities will be incomplete.
+Without it, your lists and, thus, your remarketing activities will be incomplete.

 Observe and analyze which audience groups are closest to realizing conversions that are important to you.
 Focus on them specifically!